exakat/exakat-docs/Reference/Rules/Structures/MultipleTypeCasesInSwitch.rst

 This reports `switch() <https://www.php.net/manual/en/control-structures.switch.php>`_ instructions, which have several types in cases.

 This might generate compatibility errors, as the comparison may succeed in different ways, depending on PHP versions.
-This is particularly the case for PHP 8.0, and values such as '0', '', 0, null, and false.
+This is particularly the case for PHP 8.0, and values such as '0', '', 0, `null <https://www.php.net/`null <https://www.php.net/null>`_>`_, and `false <https://www.php.net/false>`_.
 This situation doesn't affect `match() <https://www.php.net/manual/en/control-structures.match.php>`_, as it uses a strict type comparison, unlike `switch() <https://www.php.net/manual/en/control-structures.switch.php>`_.

 .. code-block:: php